 - Description: A description of the purpose of the ticket is provided in this section.

-- Note: Additional information from the customer, vendor, or clerk can be found here.
+- Note: Additional information from the customer, seller, or clerk can be found here.

 Step 6: Action the customer support ticket.